peterneutron/powergrid/README.md

 - `GetStatus`: App polling for live status (now includes `time_to_full_minutes` and `time_to_empty_minutes`).
 - `SetChargeLimit`, `SetPowerFeature`: App controls for charging limit and power assertions/force discharge.
 - `GetVersion`: Returns the daemon's `BuildID` used for offline pairing.

+### MagSafe LED Control

+- Availability: Only on hardware with MagSafe LED.
+The app detects support and greys out the toggle with a caption when unsupported.
+- Toggle: Advanced Options → "Control MagSafe LED".
+The preference is persisted per-user and applied by the daemon across restarts.
+- Behavior: When enabled and an adapter is present, the daemon sets the LED per state mapping above; when disabled, it writes System control back to firmware.

 ## How It Works